 This flick features radio-controlled, radioactive zombies (the worst kind) working for a gangster.
 It’s a viable business plan.
 I wish I had thought of it, but then I don’t possess an atomic brain…and I’m not a gangster.

 GODZILLA VS. THE SEA CREATURE is a big lizard flick starring Godzilla (the Cary Grant of big lizards), Ebirah (a monster lobster), Mothra (a serene destroyer in the sky), and those miniature twin singers (I have all their albums).
-The tiny and irritating singers appeared in several Japanese monster films featuring Mothra.
+These tiny and irritating singers appeared in several Japanese monster films featuring Mothra.
 The original singers were a real life duo called The Peanuts.
-In this film however, The Peanuts are out and the fairy singers are another equally grating duo called The Pair Bambi.
+In this film however, The Peanuts are out and the fairy singers are played by another equally grating duo called The Pair Bambi.

 I can’t believe I know things like this.

-But…THIS is why movies were invented; rubber suits, tiny lousy singers, and radioactive emanations.
+But…THIS is why movies were invented; rubber suits, tiny lousy singers, giant lobsters, and radioactive emanations.